honpong/AprilTag-Win/docs/OVERVIEW.md

 actual measurements and their uncertainties are combined to come up with a better estimation of the state and covariance of the model/filter.
 This process is repeated for every new measurement resulting in a more refined model.
-The KF is known to be the best estimate of a linear system with Gaussian noise.
+The Kalman filter is known to be the best estimate of a linear system with Gaussian noise.

 The Kalman Filter assumes a linear model.
 To account for non-linear models, which 6DoF requires, the Extended Kalman Filter (EKF) is used.